Skip to content

 Read the ISI Report 2023

-Every child is unique and our class sizes enable us to pay close attention to the needs of each individual pupil, developing their character and their abilities.
-This year, in the First Year of the Senior School, we have class sizes of 22 to 25 pupils and the number decreases as children progress through the GCSE and A Level years, with Sixth Form students in forms of 10 to 15.
-Our youngest children in the Junior School are taught in classes of around 20 with plenty of classroom support for small group work and individual attention.
+Every child is unique, and our class sizes allow us to focus on the individual – nurturing character and ability.
+In the First Year of Senior School, classes typically have 24 pupils, with numbers decreasing through GCSE and A Level years.
+Sixth Form students benefit from small form groups of 10 to 15, while our youngest pupils in the Junior School learn in classes of around 20, supported by dedicated staff for small group and one-to-one attention.

 First to Fifth Year